a group of friends outdoors, clinking bottles of beer together.

 Some students drink to forget their problems

-Similarly, it is useful for teams responsible for securing student events to be at the heart of these devices.
-In direct contact with young people, they must be in a risk reduction strategy.
-For example, by being present at parties to give basic advice to limit damage: "don't drink too fast," "drink some water," etc. It is also necessary to find resource people to propose avoidance strategies for those who are not used to drinking or do not want to: how to find one's place at a party without drinking; keep one's glass in hand without necessarily having alcohol in it, etc. Prevention must be effective in the long term to break the positive image that alcohol has among students.
+We also need to find resource people to suggest avoidance strategies to those who are not used to drinking, or who don't want to: how to find your place at a party without drinking; keeping your glass in your hand without necessarily having alcohol in it, and so on.
+Prevention must be effective over the long term to break down the positive image that alcohol has among students.

 • Chung, T. (2018).
 Adolescent binge drinking.
 Alcohol Research.
 Published.

 • Dequiré, A. F. (2013).
-L’alcool et les jeunes : état des lieux.
+Alcohol and young people: state of play.
 Journal du droit des jeunes.
 Published.

 • Hwang, C. L.,et al. (2020).
 The effects of repeated binge drinking on arterial stiffness and urinary norepinephrine levels in young adults.
 Journal of Hypertension, 38, 111-117.